Source of the screen-shot, that video : Advertising Atheism ( YouTube, no dates, obviously some years ago).

 « What water is there for us to clean ourselves?

-« What festivals of atonement, what sacred games shall we have to invent? — [ Gay Prides Celebrations, maybe?
+« What festivals of atonement, what sacred games shall we have to invent? — [ Gay Pride Celebrations, maybe?
 MeToo false accusation bacchanals?
-Scapegoating tragic celebrations of feminist-abortionists (lots of blood there to answer for)?
-Many scapegoats to come?
+Public Scapegoating and tragic celebrations (literally : “tragedies”)?
+Public trials of feminist-abortionists (lots of blood, murder and pedocide there to answer for, it seems)?
+Many scapegoats, guilty or not, to come?
 (Between the two brackets, these are Loup’s suggestions, not Nietszche’s)]

 « Is not the greatness of this deed [the murder of God] too great for us?